 - Broccoli.
 I used frozen broccoli - you can use fresh or frozen.
 Steam or bake it first, then chop it up.

 - Spinach.
-I love spinach, so I used 1 cup.
+I love spinach, so I used a full cup.
 It disappears quite quickly once it's heated up.
+Fresh spinach will give you the best flavor.

 See the printable recipe card for exact measurements and a full list of ingredients.